Why Use AOMEI Backupper System Restore?

 Before restoration, there are some things you need to know.

 AOMEI Backupper system restore is based on AOMEI Backupper system backup.
-That is to say, you should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or a system on another computer).
+You should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or a system on another computer).
 Even if you have several Windows backup points, it won't work.
-AOMEI Backupper does not recognize OS images made by Windows or other softwares.
+AOMEI Backupper does not recognize OS images made by Windows or other software.

 If you haven't created a system backup with AOMEI Backupper, you can create one based on another working system.
 However, after restoration, the system of the recovered computer will be a copy of the system you just backed up, not the crashed one.
 You can choose this method if viable.